Maelan mac Cathmogha

 Maelan mac Cathmogha (died 848) was King of Maigh Seóla.

 Origins

 Maelan appears to be one of the earliest recorded kings of the territory of Maigh Seola, later known as Uí Briúin Seóla.

-Magh Seola was surrounded to the east by the Soghain and the Uí Maine; to the south Conmaicne Máenmaige and the Uí Fiachrach Aidhne; to the west by the Delbhna Tir Dha Locha; to the north and far north-west, the Conmhaícne.
+Magh Seola was surrounded to the east by the Soghain and the Uí Maine; to the south Máenmag and the Uí Fiachrach Aidhne; to the west by the Delbhna Tir Dha Locha; to the north and far north-west, the Conmhaicne.

 The Viking Wars

 In the first half of the 9th century, Ireland experienced raids by Vikings.
 Some occurred in Connacht: